GwendolyneFreddy/butchery/README.md

 - As I use vanilla scripts, expect the fight to be harder if you install stratagems (component 'Smarter general AI').
 You should install my mod before stratagems of course.

 ## Components

-### 10. DrAzTiK's revisited fight vs Tazok & DigDag
+#### 10. DrAzTiK's revisited fight vs Tazok & DigDag

 I have always found the fight vs Tazok and DigDag in Firkraag's lair nothing more than a pathetic joke.
 Obviously, Firkaag is supposed to be an optional boss (like the shadow dragon) surely unbeatable before Underdark.
 All banters and interjections suppose the party want to escape in front of Firkraag without thinking twice and come back later, really later.

 So I assume Tazok and DigDag are supposed to be the big vilains in Firkaag's lair and IMO the fight deserves to be a bit more challenging and fun.
 The fight vs Tazok and DigDag will now take place where you usually fight Firkraag (AR1203).
 Don't worry, you will be also able to fight Firkraag.
 This component doesn't modify or tweak creatures at all except:

-- DigDag gets a new script, letting him have some new dialogs and drink 2 potions before fighting.</li>
+- DigDag gets a new script, letting him have some new dialogs and drink 2 potions before fighting.
-- Tazok gets a new script, allowing him to drink 2 potions before fighting.</li>
+- Tazok gets a new script, allowing him to drink 2 potions before fighting.

 This component also adds some of my customs creatures and especially two fighters of my own composition.
 Their duty is to protect Tazok and DigDag during the final fight.